 CRAIG CHAMBER HOLDS CRABFEST SATURDAY

 The Craig Chamber holds their Crabfest this weekend.
 The event is a major fundraiser for the chamber, with tickets costing $50 a piece.
 The night includes a crab dinner, live and silent auctions, a performance by the Moffat County High School Theater Department, and a comedian.
 The doors open at 6:30 with dinner starting at 7.
 It’s being held at the Boys and Girls Club of Craig.
 If you need more information you can contact the Craig Chamber of Commerce.

 In high school sports:

-Soroco fell to Meeker in the first round of the district playoffs.
+Soroco hosts Meeker in the first round of the district tournament at 6.

 Hayden hosts West Grand.